-Congratulations on your decision to consider running for election!
-Working as part of a board of education means you care about children, schools and communities.
-If you want to be part of leading the learning community and building a better community at large, you're taking the right first step.
+If you decide to run for election, working as part of a board of education means you care about students, schools and communities.
+If you want to be part of leading the learning community and building a better community at large, you're taking a great first step!